hardcamls/zprize/msm-implementation-details.md

 Modern FPGAs are really several dies stacked together with limited interconnect resources between them.
 Xilinx calls these dies [Super Logic Regions (SLRs)](https://docs.xilinx.com/r/2021.2-English/ug949-vivado-design-methodology/Super-Logic-Region-SLR).
 The VU9P FPGA contains 3 SLRs.
-There're interconnects between SLR0<->SLR1 and SLR1<->SLR2.
+There are interconnects between SLR0<->SLR1 and SLR1<->SLR2.

 In our design, we have carefully partitioned our design such that the RAM for